 - If you have been away from home, and the power has been out for a few days, don’t assume your food is okay to eat.
 Find out from your neighbors or city how long the power was out.
 If your power came back and refroze your food, you may not be able to tell how long it was in the danger zone.

-- If you are unsure about the safety of the food you’ve pulled out of the fridge, or you’ve also experienced a flood that went into your freezer, just throw it out.
+- If you are unsure about the safety of the food you’ve pulled out, or you’ve also experienced a flood that went into your freezer, just throw it out.

 Tip ►►: Don’t waste fruit and vegetables that you have to remove from your freezer – throw them into your compost pile!